-As a tourist, you might wonder why to choose Everest Base Camp Helicopter Tour in the first place.
-There are countless reasons for which tourists these days select this trip.
-First, this tour is short, around 5 hours, for back and forth to Everest Base Camp.
-The second reason is that this tour comes with utmost luxury.
-All you have to do is sit back, relax and enjoy the scenic flight to the gorgeous place on earth.
+As a tourist, you might wonder why to chose Everest Base Camp Helicopter Tour in the first place.
+There are countless reasons why tourists these days select this trip.
+First, this tour is short, around 5 hours, back and forth to Everest Base Camp.
+The second reason is that this tour comes with the utmost luxury.
+All you have to do is sit back, relax and enjoy the scenic flight to the gorgeous place on Earth.
 The rough land of Everest Base Camp is the most beautiful landscape of the Himalayas.

 3. Kathmandu Durbar Square

-For the tourists, this place has enormous things to offer.
+For tourists, this place has enormous things to offer.
 For the history fan and architecture admirer, this place is a must-visit.
 Historians believe that the foundation of this marvel began in the third century.
-But the construction of temples, squares, and palaces took place between the thirteenth and eighteenth centuries.
-Malla and Shah kings were actual rulers to live in this palace until the Shah dynasty shifted to Narayanhiti Royal Palace in 1896.
+However, the construction of temples, squares, and palaces took place between the thirteenth and eighteenth centuries.
+Malla and Shah kings were actual rulers to lived in this palace until the Shah dynasty shifted to Narayanhiti Royal Palace in 1896.

 The major earthquake in Nepal in 2015 destroyed this structure, making it a terrible place.
-But to keep this marvel of history alive, the reconstruction work has put tremendous efforts to bring back the figures into life.
+But to keep this marvel of history alive, the reconstruction work has put tremendous efforts into bringing back the figures to life.
 After the successful reconstruction of this structure in 2019 A.D., this place has become the busiest tourist hub in the city.

 After your day outing here, you can hop into the cafes around Basantapur to grab a drink or taste some authentic local Newari dishes.
 The rooftop cafes around Basantapur are also the best choice for viewing Durbar Square during the evening which itself is one of the best things to do in Kathmandu in one day.